cmprsk/valkyrie/README.md

 First received on ReBEC in 02/04/2016.
 Last updated in 05/30/2016.

 Activated in 06/01/2016.
-Patient accrual Yas not begin yet (as for July 24th).
+Patient accrual has not begin yet (as for July 24th).

 ### Responsible:
 > Francisco Helder Cavalcante Felix,